fkscott/keagans-club/src/index.md

 ---
 title: Frederic Keagan Scott

-subheading: "I maintain web apps using JavaScript and Perl.
+subheading: "I maintain web apps using Perl and Javascript.
 This site contains links to my projects, and to my profiles on GitHub and LinkedIn."

 heading-links:
   - link: "https://www.linkedin.com/in/fkeagan"